 Zone 6 Hedge Plants

 Whatever purpose you have in mind for a hedge, there are plenty of shrubs to choose from.
-Below are some of the most common zone 6 hedge plants and the types of hedge they can be used for.
+Below are some of the most common zone 6 hedge plants and the types of hedges they can be used for.

 - Viburnum – Deciduous shrubs often used for privacy as most varieties get very large.
 Pollinators are attracted to the blooms, while birds are attracted to the fruit.
-Some varieties have amazing fall foliage.
+Some varieties of viburnum have amazing fall foliage.